Albert W. Hicks: Legacy

-Hicks soon became a legend in the New York underworld, with the help of showman P. T. Barnum.
-Barnum had met Hicks in prison and made a deal that would allow Barnum to take a death mask while he was still alive, in return Barnum would give Hicks a new set of clothes, the electric-blue suit he wore for the execution.
+Hicks soon became a legend of the New York underworld, with the help of showman P. T. Barnum.
+Barnum had met Hicks in prison and made a deal that would allow Barnum to take a death mask while he was still alive, and in return Barnum gave Hicks the electric-blue suit he wore during his execution.
 Barnum used the casting to create a full-size wax statue of Hicks wearing the same clothes as when he committed the murders.
 The wax likeness was displayed for ten years and seen by millions of visitors before it melted in a museum fire.

 Hicks the Pirate, a murder ballad by H. S. Backus.
 Sung to:

 Biographer Rich Cohen argues that Hicks originated a gangster clothing fashion that can still be seen in art and real life.
-The Hicks look of a Kossuth hat pulled low over one eye, long-tailed monkey jacket and pumped footwear were displayed at the Barnum wax figure museum where millions saw a very bad but handsome man.
+The "Hicks look" of a Kossuth hat pulled low over one eye, long-tailed monkey jacket and pumped footwear were displayed at the Barnum wax figure museum where millions viewed it.
 This style passed from gangster to gangster and through generations as a sort of badge of association with legends of the past, eventually reaching Hollywood films of the 1930s and broader culture to the present.

 Hicks was hanged on Friday the 13th.
 There is some speculation Hicks originated or helped solidify a superstition of the day's ill-luck, though there are other theories.

 His name became a slang gambling phrase, meaning six on a pair of dice (rhymes with Hicks).

 Henry Sherman Backus, an itinerant composer of murder ballads that romanticized crimes, dedicated a ballad titled Hicks the Pirate sung to the traditional Irish tune "The Rose Tree".
 Irish singer-songwriter Vincent Cross recorded a modern take on the 1860 ballad for his album The Life & Times of James "The Rooster" Corcoran (2020) titled "Albert W. Hicks."

 The execution of Albert Hicks is dramatized in Chapter XVIII of MacKinlay Kantor's Pulitzer Prize-winning novel Andersonville (1955).

 Hicks was portrayed as a wax figure in The Twilight Zone episode "The New Exhibit".
 In the show, wax figures in a museum come to life and commit murders when they learn their exhibit is to be shut down.
 Hicks is accurately dressed in a Kossuth hat and carries a sea axe.
 He is portrayed by the American actor Bob Mitchell.